zepheiryan/bootstrap/src/typeahead/docs/readme.md

 Also this directive works with promises and it means that you can retrieve matches using the `$http` service with minimal effort.

+If active but no matches, the input will receive the class `typeahead-no-matches`.

 The typeahead directives provide several attributes:

 * `ng-model` <i class="icon-eye-open"></i>